Promoting Educator Networks: Standards-Based Instruction for English Learners

 The project customizes an online platform, ObaVerse, which was created by the University of Oregon, to enhance traditional approaches to professional development (PD) through facilitating teacher networks.
 The Education Connections website within ObaVerse houses the project's core activities, with the goal of improving teachers’ standards-based, EL-relevant instruction.

-Project core activities are interdependent and intersect across the project and include
+Project core activities are interdependent and intersect across its activities:

-The project addresses four goals.
-(1) To use PEN’s teacher networks to expand traditional approaches to PD; (2) To facilitate teachers’ implementation of standards-based, EL-relevant instruction; (3) To improve ELs’ English language and literacy development, therefore enhancing access to rigorous core academic content; (4) To impact EL students’ ELP and standardized content scores as a result of teachers’ involvement in PEN.
-Outcomes include a new, unique approach to PD; improved implementation of standards-based, EL-relevant instruction; increased English language and literacy proficiency among ELs; and, higher English and content test scores among ELs served by PEN teachers.
+The project addresses four goals: (1) use PEN’s teacher networks to expand traditional approaches to PD; (2) facilitate teachers’ implementation of standards-based, EL-relevant instruction; (3) improve ELs’ English language and literacy development, therefore enhancing access to rigorous core academic content; and (4) impact EL students’ ELP and standardized content scores as a result of teachers’ involvement in PEN.
+Outcomes include a new, unique approach to PD; improved implementation of standards-based, EL-relevant instruction; increased English language and literacy proficiency among ELs in participating teachers' classrooms; and, higher English and content test scores among ELs served by participating teachers.

 Special Project Features include:

 - Innovative approach to PD leveraging teachers’ collaboration in networks

 - The ObaVerse platform allows for course management, streamlined social networking, and embedded video chatting